Levis155/relationships-and-foreign-keys/Relationships_and_foreign_keys.md

 Before adding the foreign key however, there are a number of things we should note:

-1. Since the foreign key is connecting to the primary key in car, these two should have the same data type. **However, in our case we can't give our foreign key the BIGSERIAL data type to match id in car because BIGSERIAL is incremented automatically for each row.
-We'll give it the BIGINT data type which is basically the same type as BIGSERIAL but is'nt incremented for each row.**
+1. Since the foreign key is referring to the primary key in car, these two should have the same data type. **However, in our case we can't give our foreign key the BIGSERIAL data type to match id in car because BIGSERIAL is incremented automatically for each row.
+We'll give it the BIGINT data type instead which is basically the same type as BIGSERIAL except it is'nt incremented for each row.**

 1. We will not add the **NOT NULL** constraint because not every person in this relationship is going to be assigned a car.